-Recently, Aurora also launched its serverless and multi-master versions and any of these features can alone be the reason to choose it.
+Recently, AWS also launched the serverless and multi-master versions of Aurora, and any of these features can alone be the reason to choose it.
 However, in this post, we will focus on single-master Aurora deployment and its advantages over RDS.

 What is Amazon Aurora?

 First of all, Amazon Aurora is neither MySQL nor PostgreSQL.
 It is a different, cloud-native database engine developed by AWS providing versions compatible with these two databases.
 You also launch and manage your Aurora database clusters with the help of Amazon RDS.
-This is why you see it on Amazon RDS Console, it provides all the advantages of RDS.
+This is why you see it on Amazon RDS Console.
+Besides, Aurora provides all the advantages of RDS.
 Hence, we can consider it as an enhanced version of Amazon RDS.

 Let’s say you need to create a MySQL or a PostgreSQL database on AWS.
 Generally, I see that many clients have already been using Amazon RDS and even do not consider Aurora.
-However, especially if you are developing a serious, enterprise level application, Aurora provides you additional features in terms of performance, reliability and durability.
-Therefore, although it is slightly a few bucks more expensive, I think it is more feasible in the long-term and it worth the cost.
+However, especially if you are developing a crucial, enterprise-level application, Aurora provides you additional features in terms of performance, reliability, and durability.
+Therefore, although it is slightly a few bucks more expensive, I think it will be more feasible in the long-term, and it worth the cost.
 So let’s discuss what makes Aurora different.

-When you use regular Amazon RDS, the architecture is similar to installing it on Amazon EC2 manually, leaving the provisioning and maintenance to AWS.
-Of course, RDS provides many features like automatic failovers, backups, etc. But essentially, you have an instance and an EBS volume attached to it.
+When you use regular Amazon RDS, the architecture is similar to installing it on Amazon EC2 manually but leaving the provisioning and maintenance to AWS.
+Of course, RDS provides many features like automatic failovers, backups, etc. However, in reality, you have an instance and an EBS volume attached to it.

-To achieve reliability on this archictecture, you need to enable the Multi-AZ feature on your RDS instance and replicate it synchronously to a standby replica in another Availability Zone.
-So you gain 2 copies of your database in 2 availability zones which is great.
+To achieve reliability on this architecture, you need to enable the Multi-AZ feature on your RDS instance and replicate it synchronously to a standby replica in another Availability Zone.
+So you gain two copies of your database in two availability zones.
 You can see the diagram of the regular RDS below.

 However, Aurora provides more reliability in terms of storage.
-Its database storage is separated from the instances and your data has 6 copies as 10GB chunks distributed to 3 Availability Zones.
-Hence, even if you have only one Aurora instance, your data will have 6 copies.
+Its database storage is separate from the instances.
+In Aurora, your data has 6 copies as 10GB chunks distributed to 3 Availability Zones.
+Hence, even if you have only one Aurora instance, your data will still have 6 copies.

 Besides, Aurora scans each copy of data nodes regularly and corrects them using one of the remaining copies if there is a failure in it.
 Your database storage is reliable and fault-tolerant by design.

-When you use community edition MySQL or PostgreSQL, because of the synchronous replication between replicas, the performance degrades in time if the load increases.
-However, due to its unique storage design, Aurora has at least 3x more performance (5x more when compared to MySQL) according to AWS.
+When you use community edition MySQL or PostgreSQL, the performance degrades in time if the load increases.
+This happens because of the synchronous replication between replicas.
+However, due to its unique storage design, Aurora’s performance stays consistent when the load increases.
+AWS even says that Aurora has at least 3x more performance than the community edition PostgreSQL and 5x more than the community edition MySQL.